odin-delrio/odindelrio.com/content/post/rx-concat-map-eager.md

 ```

 > ### Wait, do you want to solve this by doing N calls? why aren't you listening to service events and replicating the needed data locally?
-Yes, this could not be the best option for a production traffic application,
+Yes, this could not be the best option for a high traffic application,
-if your followers page contains 20 elements, performing 20 http calls doesn't sound good, but:
+if your followers page contains 20 elements, performing 20 http calls in each request doesn't sound good, but:

 > what if your API client is an internal back-office?